mikependon/RepoDB.NET/pages/docs.md

 #### Extensibility

-Below are the list of objects that are useful to support other data provider.
+Below are the list of extensibility-objects available.
+It is useful to support other RDBMS data providers.

 - [Average Type Resolver](/extensibility/averagetyperesolver)
 - [Convert Field Resolver](/extensibility/convertfieldresolver)